afrut/learn-docker/README.md

   docker image rm image-id
   ```

-- Create an image named todo-app from the Dockerfile in current directory
+- Create an image named todo-app from the Dockerfile in the `sample-app` directory.
   ```
-  docker image build -t todo-app .
+  docker image build -t todo-app "./sample-app"
   ```

 - Pull the apache/spark image from a registry